 basil or oregano (fresh or dried)

-for a vegan dish omit the cheese
+for a vegan dish, use vegan cheese or just omit the cheese

 Because this recipe is flexible, you can try out different ingredients, or use whatever you have in your store cupboard or fridge.

 The passata cannot be substituted, but almost everything else can.
 For instance, if you don't have lentils you could use a different small pulse, such as adzuki beans.
 Check the table opposite for other substitutions.